VD44/Quick-NLP/README.md

 ```
 ### Transformer Decoder Language Model

 The decoder component of the architecture described in [Attention Is All You Need](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).
-The same model was used to generate wikipedia articles in [Generating Wikipedia by Summarizing Long Sequences](https://arxiv.org/pdf/1801.10198.pdf).
+The same model was used to generate Wikipedia articles in [Generating Wikipedia by Summarizing Long Sequences](https://arxiv.org/pdf/1801.10198.pdf).
 Can be applied to practically any language modeling task.
-This model is often used for the task of machine sumerization, here we use it as a comparison to the MLSTM language model as well as for the task of machine question generation.
+This model is often used for the task of machine summarization, here we use it as a comparison to the MLSTM language model as well as for the task of machine question generation.

 <img src="./transformer_decoder.png" width="25%">